 - It is important to draft the marking correctly to ensure the cut is precise.
 You must use a measuring tape, protector, set square, and any other to require for marking the lines.

 - Use a pencil instead of a marker, this way you can erase any wrong marking if any.

 - Use the right type of blade, and your job is already half done.

-If you want to know how to cut a square hole in the wood with a jigsaw but you haven’t got a power drill at hand check the video below for some awesome tips.
+If you want to know how to cut a square hole in wood with a jigsaw but you haven’t got a power drill at hand check the video below for some awesome tips.

 I hope you’ve found this article helpful.
-If you have any questions leave a comment in a box below and I’ll do my best to help you 🙂
+If you have any questions leave a comment in the box below and I’ll do my best to help you 🙂

 Subscribe To My FREE DIY Newsletter!

 Stay in touch and receive things like updates, special offers, new projects, tips, gear reviews, and more.
 No spam, promise!